In general, unless your item is made of pure metal, pure plastic or pure untreated timber it won't be recyclable.

 If your furniture is in good condition plan ahead and sell it or give it away online via Gumtree, eBay, Tip Shop or a social media sharing group in your local area.

-If your furniture is beyond repair on not fit for reuse then you may be able to access your council's hard waste collection for pick-up.
+If your furniture is beyond repair or not fit for reuse, then you may be able to access your council's hard waste collection for pick-up.
 Or arrange a trip to the local tip.

 Furniture Buy-Back and Resell